caramdache/motion-localize/README.md

 [translate-shell] (https://github.com/soimort/translate-shell.git) provides the translation for motion-localize.

 Last but not least [motion-appstore] (https://github.com/Watson1978/motion-appstore.git) was the inspiration for motion-localize.
+Thank you Watson.